chipxsd/stream-based-sync/stream-based-sync.md

 publishing.
 If we break the publication into a little more granular posts, it'll give other clients a fair chance to publish their events on stream due to short and faster writes to the database.
-But that way, we lose the partial order of events that were previously sent in a batch.
+But that way, we lose the partial order of events that were previously held together by a batch.

-The solution is easy, we just need to add a client generated `seq` which will tie the events that were suppose to be sent in a batch together.
+The solution is easy, we just need to add a client generated `seq` which will tie the events that were suppose to be sent together in a batch.
 We can call this property `clientSeq`.
-It's similar to `seq` the value maintaned and incremented by the server, but in `clientSeq's` case, it's the client that increments the value.
+It's similar to `seq`, the value maintained and incremented by the server, but in `clientSeq's` case, it's the client that increments the value.
 But in order to prevent the value from growing out of bounds, we can reset it in an event when we assign a new `precedingSeq`